AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreateHttpRequestTool(String, String, String)**

 Creates HttpTool that can be used to make GET/POST/PUT/DELETE requests to any uri.
+The input parameters to execute this tool are 'uri', 'method', and 'body'. 'method' should be one of the method type GET, POST, PUT, or DELETE.

 ```csharp
 public static string CreateHttpRequestTool(string name, string description, string requestHeaderJson)